gabrielperes97/pyKeyring/README.rst

     foo@bar:~$ keyring.py -f /path/to/keyring.db create

 The default database file is named keyring.db.
 If you don't use the -f argument, pyKeyring will use this name.
+You can use the -F argument to specify the storage format, BSON (default) or JSON.

 Insert a password
 ==================